2023 Global ESSAY Competition

 Q. Are footnotes, endnotes, a bibliography or references counted towards the word limit?

 A. No. Only the body of the essay is counted.
-However, you may not use footnotes: please use endnotes instead.

 Q. Are in-text citations counted towards the word limit?